ovace/art/restaurants-paris.md

 ## Chinese

+Other similar lists:

+- <http://carnetdecroute.blogspot.fr/> French only, but similar to this list.

+### Introduction

 I am strongly biased towards Chinese food, and I think it is the best option to eat in Paris.

 Paris has one of the largest Chinese communities outside of China, and there must be around 10~20 restaurants which serve food unlike anything you have ever eaten.